 You can get a variety of things fixed such as electricals (including PAT Testing), clothes, bikes, mechanical goods and more.
 Learn more about the Congleton Repair Café on Facebook.

 This is another great idea, how fast do children grow out of clothes?
 Bring along very good quality clothes and swap them for what you need!
-Targeted at ages 0-5 years of age.
+Targeted at ages 0-6 years of age.
+The group have expanded into women’s events (and hope to grow further in the future) – bring a bag and fill it with pre loved women’s clothes, shoes and accessories.
 Chose pre-loved clothing to help the environment and your purse!
-Events are held at The Old Saw Mill, visit their Facebook page for future dates: https://www.facebook.com/kidsswapshop
+Events are held at The Old Saw Mill and other local venues, visit their Facebook page for future dates: https://www.facebook.com/kidsswapshop

 A great way to reuse is to buy items second-hand.
 Congleton has a number of excellent second-hand and charity shops for clothes, toys, books, furniture, and much more.